The Case for Reparations: Reparations in the past

-In "The Case for Reparations", Coates describes other notable instances of reparations; perhaps the most famous is that of Germany and Israel following the Holocaust.
+In "The Case for Reparations", Coates describes other instances of reparations; perhaps the most famous is that of Germany and Israel following the Holocaust.
 Germany paid Israel's government 3 million marks over the course of 14 years.
 However, the government merely acted as a central organization as all of the money went to survivors of the Holocaust, whether they lived in Israel or not.
 Germany was given monetary incentives to pay off the charge as fast as possible.
 This deal was only struck with West Germany, which had just been under occupation by the Western Allies.
 East Germany, under the control of the Soviet Union, refused to pay anything.

 Other instances of reparations that Coates discusses include Belinda Royall, who in 1783 successfully negotiated for 15 pounds and 12 shillings as payment for fifty years of being enslaved, including being taken from her village in modern-day Ghana.

 Coates also cites the example of Quakers on the East Coast who required potential members to reimburse their past slaves in order to join.